Privacy Law Directory

 About This Directory

-This directory covers 21 country jurisdictions across the United States, the European Union, and international partners as of February 2026.
-Each page examines not just data protection legislation but also surveillance laws, intelligence agencies, data broker contracts, Internet exchange point taps, sureveillance company contracts, mutual legal assistance treaties (MLATs), data sharing agreements, data retention laws, encryption laws, child protection laws, oversight boards, and enforcement actions, because understanding privacy requires understanding the full picture.
+This directory is a living directory and kept up to date as new laws pass.
+Last update Feb 2026.
+If you find any incorrect information, please contact updates@codamail.com.
+This covers 38 country jurisdictions across the United States, the European Union, and international partners.
+Each page examines not just data protection legislation but also surveillance laws, intelligence agencies, data broker contracts, Internet exchange point taps, surveillance company contracts, mutual legal assistance treaties (MLATs), data sharing agreements, data retention laws, encryption laws, child protection laws, oversight boards, and enforcement actions, because understanding privacy requires understanding the full picture.

-The directory is organized around the intelligence alliance framework that shapes modern signals intelligence cooperation: the Five Eyes (the core anglophone alliance), the Nine Eyes (adding four European partners), and the Fourteen Eyes (SIGINT Seniors Europe).
+The directory is organized around the intelligence alliance framework that shapes modern signals intelligence cooperation: the Five Eyes (the core anglophone alliance), the Nine Eyes (adding four European partners), the Fourteen Eyes (SIGINT Seniors Europe), and SSPAC (SIGINT Seniors of the Pacific).
 These alliances determine how intercepted communications and personal data flow between governments, making them directly relevant to any assessment of a jurisdiction’s privacy posture.

 A recurring finding across every jurisdiction in this directory is that privacy laws primarily protect a country’s own citizens and residents.
 Nearly every nation examined here maintains legal exemptions that permit its intelligence agencies to collect, intercept, and retain foreign communications with fewer restrictions than apply to domestic targets.
 These foreign traffic exemptions, combined with intelligence-sharing alliances that allow partner nations to collect on each other’s populations and share the results back, create a global system in which domestic privacy protections can be structurally bypassed.